What: Doing Philosophy Better (see below)

 >^. . ^<

-In a post on Common Sense Atheism, "How to Do Philosophy Better", Luke Muehlhauser summarizes an essay by Paul Graham.
+In a recent post on Common Sense Atheism, "How to Do Philosophy Better", Luke Muehlhauser summarizes an essay by Paul Graham.
 In that essay, Graham proposes the following:

 Here's an intriguing possibility.
 Perhaps we should do what Aristotle meant to do, instead of what he did.
 The goal he announces in the Metaphysics seems one worth pursuing: to discover the most general truths.
 That sounds good.
 But instead of trying to discover them because they're useless, let's try to discover them because they're useful.